keltia/atlas-rs/atlas-api/README.md

 ## Features

-I am trying to implement the full REST API in Rust.
+I am trying to implement the full [REST API] in [Rust].
 The API itself is not particularly complex but the settings and parameters are.

 The following topic are available: